-3. Time Limits
+4. Time Limits

 The parties have agreed upon this grievance procedure in order to ensure the swift resolution of all grievances.
 The time limits set forth herein may be extended by agreement of the parties.
 Any such extension must be confirmed in writing.
-A "working day" is defined as any Monday through Friday, excluding legal holidays granted by the City and County of San Francisco.
+For purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays.
 In the event a grievance is not filed or appealed in a timely manner, it shall be dismissed.
 Failure of the City to timely reply to a grievance shall authorize appeal to the next grievance step.

-4. Steps of the Procedure (for non-disciplinary grievances)
+5. Steps of the Procedure (for non-disciplinary grievances)